northpolesec/santa/docs/docs/features/binary-authorization.md

 | `target.signing_time` | `timestamp` | Code signing timestamp (developer-provided) |
 | `target.secure_signing_time` | `timestamp` | Secure code signing timestamp (from a timestamp authority) |

-Some examples of valid CEL expresssions:
+Some examples of valid CEL expressions:

 ```clike
 // Only allow executing versions of an app signed on or after May 31st 2025.